 Angela J. Fawcett, Editor-in-Chief

-It is a very great pleasure to publish the 14th issue of the Asia Pacific Journal of Developmental Differences, now in its 7th year of publication, which is published by the Dyslexia Association of Singapore.
-The response to the previous issues continues to be extremely gratifying, and we intend to maintain these high standards in this issue and forthcoming issues.
-We have now amassed an even stronger editorial board, including the most recent member to join, Helen Boden, CEO of the British Dyslexia Association who has been invited for her outstanding reputation internationally.
-We are delighted to welcome Helen who will undoubtedly enrich our editorial board further.
+It is a very great pleasure to publish this issue of the Asian Pacific Journal of Developmental Differences, now in its 8th year of publication, which is published by the Dyslexia Association of Singapore.
+The response to the previous issues continues to be extremely gratifying, and we maintain these high standards in this issue and forthcoming issues.
 We are grateful for the support of the academics and professionals involved in resolving any issues arising, and ensuring our journal maintains high professional and ethical standards.